-The best way to use slippery elm for acid reflux is by making a slippery elm tea to sip on before eating and in between meals to soothe and coat the Gi lining.
-You can also use slippery elm in smoothies, in an oatmeal porridge, mixed into yogurt, apple sauce, or mixed with water.
+The best way to use slippery elm for acid reflux is by making a slippery elm tea to sip on before eating and between meals to soothe and coat the Gi lining.
+You can also use slippery elm powder in smoothies, oatmeal porridge, yogurt, apple sauce, or water.

-If acid reflux or heartburn is quite persistent, make 2 cups of slippery elm tea and drink between meals or anytime heartburn is experienced to help relieve heartburn.
+If acid reflux or heartburn is quite persistent, make 2 cups of slippery elm tea and drink it between meals or anytime it is experienced to help relieve heartburn.
 It is one of the best herbal teas for gastroesophageal reflux disease.